jithu-francis/College-Admission-Management-System/README.md

 - **Starting Token**: Start token numbers from a specific value for flexibility.
 - **Waiting Queue**: Maintain a waiting queue for students who are yet to be admitted.
 - **Google Spreadsheet Integration**: Automatically update admission data to a Google Spreadsheet for easy tracking and record-keeping.

-## Demo

-Insert a link to a demo video or screenshots showcasing your application in action.

 ## Installation